FerretDB/FerretDB/website/blog/2024-11-13-run-mongodb-commands-ferretdb-pgedge-postgres-backend.md

 )
 ```

-Nex, let's run a `find` command with the `sort` option to list all books sorted by the publication_year in descending order.
+Next, let's run a `find` command with the `sort` option to list all books sorted by the publication_year in descending order.

 ```json5
 db.books.find({}).sort({ publication_year: -1 })